Deep Learning for Cancer Prognosis Prediction Using Portrait Photos by StyleGAN Embedding: Results and Discussion

 This editability of patients' photos to have either a healthier appearance or prognosis of a more severe illness has important value for patient care.
 For cancer patients, the quality of life is as important as the prevention, treatment and management of their illness.
 The quality of life relies on not only physical but also mental well-being \cite{rankin2003perceived,de2017quality}.
 Editing their photos to have a healthier appearance and sharing such optimized photos to their social networks can convey a more positive and optimistic message.
 For healthcare professionals, this could enable illustrating a patients' appearance in a healthy state or a state of illness progression, which could improve empathy and caretaking.

 An observation that could not be neglected however is the similarity between progressing in age and worse prognostic features, as age is a common risk indicator.
 While one can assume an underlying correlation between age and general health related facial features, we addressed a potential bias of the model to only rely on age features for the prognosis prediction task.
-At the top row of Fig.\,\ref{Fig:JointFeatures}, it is clearly observable that when editing the patient's image based on the health attribute, distinct facial features are affected compared to when editing based on the age attribute, as shown at the top row of Fig.\,\ref{Fig:IndividualImportanceFeature}.
+As shown in Fig.\,\ref{Fig:JointFeatures}, it is clearly observable that when editing the patient's image based on the health attribute, distinct facial features are affected compared to when editing based on the age attribute, as shown in Fig.\,\ref{Fig:IndividualImportanceFeature}.

-Based on each feature's importance for the task of survival prediction, a evident change is observed in the manipulated image.
-The images in the second row of Fig.\,\ref{Fig:IndividualImportanceFeature} that changing random features in the latent space would barely change features with any prognostic value in a meaningful way.
+Based on the feature importance indicated by the regression model's coefficients $\vw$ in Eqn.(\ref{eqn:jointFeature}), changes in the embedding vector elements with corresponding higher coefficients have a more observable impact on the attributes of the generated images.
 This demonstrates that, as in Fig.\,\ref{Fig:JointFeatures}, the StyleGAN regression model is indeed using meaningful facial features instead of bias or random information for survival prediction.

-We acknowledge a potential bias w.r.t ethnicity.
-However, unlike MRI and X-ray data, anonymization of facial photos is not possible, which restricts multicenter collaboration and leads to a lack of publicly available datasets.
-Additionally, our test split includes $>$3k samples, which is still larger than the training splits found in most datasets in the literature.

-Using a dataset with only cancer patients was intentional, as the model is specifically designed for survival prediction of cancer patients, not for the general population.
-Nevertheless, the survival time in our dataset ranges from 3 days to 13 years, covering a diverse range of health statuses.
-Compared with the short-survival patients, long-survival patients are relatively healthier.
-Many of them have a long survival time just close to people without cancer.
-Therefore, health features can still be extracted.

-In this preliminary work, we intentionally decided not to split the dataset into multiple subgroups, as the clinical literature indicated that facial prognostic features are universal and transcend cancer types.
-Moreover, splitting solely by tumor type also would not have addressed additional clinical dimensions like disease stage, specific molecular subtype etc. and was expected to greatly reduce the generalizability of the model.
-Therefore, we included images that were captured when the patient was admitted for radiotherapy at various disease stages.
-For future work, the performance of our method on survival analysis of different cancer groups will be investigated.

-Currently, the well-established cancer prognosis standard is the AJCC TNM staging \cite{amin2017eighth}, which incorporates tumor, lymph nodes, and metastasis as the primary cues.
-Our model provides an additional tool for prognosis estimation, which is less influenced by human’s wishful thinking, complementing traditional clinical variables.
-Consequently, we showed a significant improvement in prognostic accuracy over relying solely on clinical variables, thereby supporting more effective oncologic decision-making.